ostmond/rss-picker/README.md

 3. see 2.

 ### Manual test locally via CLI
+1. rebuild the node module for Linux to make it run in the aws-lambda-docker `node docker-npm.js rebuild`

-1. `sam local invoke "RssPickerFunction" -e test/scheduled-event.json --env-vars env.json`
+2. `sam local invoke "RssPickerFunction" -e test/scheduled-event.json --env-vars env.json`
 You do not need to start the function before this test.

 #### Source: